 You can use the tools in the Chief Architect programs to design a home office that meets both your organizational needs and any space limitations that you may have.

 In this example, we will create a micro-office in a closet.

 The first step in planning a home office is to draw the existing space that you plan to create the office in, and then determine how much space is needed for important tasks such as sitting and writing.
 Also remember to set aside sufficient space for tools such as your computer and monitor.

 In this article we will be using the following catalogs from the Chief Architect 3D Library:

 To plan your space

-- First, launch Chief Architect, then Open the plan in which you would like to design a home office or select File> New Plan from the menu to open a new, blank plan.
+- First launch Chief Architect and Open the plan in which you would like to design a home office or select File> New Plan from the menu to open a new, blank plan.

 - Before planning how the space will be organized, it's important that the dimensions of the actual area be used.